jlw-ecoevo/biovcnet.github.io/_pages/conference-2021.md

 * options for community engagement
 * diversity of speakers

 Nominees will be short listed.
 At which point, nominees will be asked to provide a brief CV and a 2-3 minute video pitching their talk/research.
-These videos will be used a future advertisement for the conference.
+These videos will be used as a future advertisement for the conference.

 # Sponsors